Functionals and hardware: Level 1

-Note that the type constructor $\rightarrow_1$ above is the extension of the type constructor $\rightarrow$.
-Analogously, $\times_1$ is the extension of $\times$, and $+_1$ is the extension of $+$.
-The general convention is that subscripts denote extensions whereas superscripts denote levels of operations and types.
-The subscripts and superscripts are omitted if there is no confusion.

-There is one common destructor for the operations $\times$, $+$ and $\rightarrow $.
-It is the operation $des: Types^0 \rightarrow (Types^0; Types^0)$ such that for a primitive type as the input it returns two the same primitive types as the output; for a composite type it returns the components either of the product, or disjoint union, or arrow.
-Although this destructor is not used in the constructions presented in this work, it is introduced for the completeness of the level 1.
+For example, primitive recursion schema (Grzegorczyk's iterator) $\bar{Rec}_A$ indexed by type $A$ may be abstracted to operation such that for arbitrary type $A$, the operation returns $\bar{Rec}_A$.
+It looks somehow as Lambda abstraction from System F. However, it is not a term.
+It is a concrete operation.

+Let $Types^0$ denote the type of all simple types constructed from the type of natural numbers by the constructors $+$, $\times$, and $\rightarrow$.
+Then, the operation $\phi$ such that for any type $A$, \ \ $\phi (A)$ is $\bar{Rec}_A$ can be constructed, and has hardware interpretation.
+How can it be done?
+What is the type of this operation?

-$Types^0$ is an inductive type, that is, an operation of type $N\rightarrow Types^0$ can be constructed at level 1 (actually in many ways) that enumerates all types from level 0.
-Let us fix one such operation and denote it by $Ind^1: N \rightarrow Types^0$.
+As a primitive type, $Types^0$ is well defined with the primitive object $N$, and primitive operations $+$, $\times$, and $\rightarrow$.
+Actually, $Types^0$ is an inductive type.
+So that an operation can be constructed (on level 1) for enumerating all types from level 0.
+Let us fix one of such operations, and denote it by $Ind^1: N \rightarrow Types^0$.
+Hardware interpretation of this operation is that for a number $n:N$, it produces $Ind^1(n)$ as an appropriate nested board of sockets and plugs.

-Note that types from level 0 can still be used as types at level 1, see $Ind^1$ above.

-For all primitive operations at level 0, its extensions to level 1 is marked in their type indexes; for example $join_{A;B}$ is extension to level 1 if at least one of the type $A$ and $B$ is a type at level 1.

-Operation $Copy$ is (by its nature) amorphous and extensible for all construction of the Universe, i.e. once an object was constructed, its construction can be repeated.

-Primitive operations from level 0 are indexed by types of level 0.
-At the level 1 these operations are outputs of higher order operation for which these types are input objects.
-For example, $plus^1$ is a polymorphic operation at level 1.
-Its input is of type $(Types^0; Types^0)$ whereas the type of output object depends (is determined) by the input object.
-For input $(A;B)$ the operation $plus^1$ returns operation $plus_{A,B}: (A;B) \rightarrow (A + B)$ as the output.